DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 The Processing application displays the image using sensorCAM settings, and also shows colour coded sensors.
 As previously stated, the PROCESSING4 application is a crude USB monitor that enables the user to control and configure the sensorCAM with the additional benefit of being able to invoke a display of the image.
 All the sensorCAM commands can be used.
 At 115200 baud, a full RGB565 image takes 13 seconds, but it is often convenient to reduce this by prescribing a smaller image segment of limited rows and/or columns(e.g. **Y120** for lower half of a 240 row screen).
 The Processing 4 application can be [downloaded from here](https://processing.org)

 The SensorCAM.pde code assumes the USB port for the sensorCAM is the lowest (comNo=0;) on the list displayed on startup.
-Should this not be the case, for example if another USB is being used to simultaneously run an IDE to a Command Station, then the *int comNo=0;* code line (line 15?) of the sensorCAM.pde will need to be increased to, for example, *int comNo=1;*
+Should this not be the case, for example if another USB is being used to simultaneously run an IDE to a Command Station, then the *int&nbsp;comNo=0;* code line (line 15?) of the sensorCAM.pde will need to be increased to, for example, *int&nbsp;comNo=1;*
-You may also increase the image display window size factor by editing the next *final int SF=2;* line to *=3;* or *=4;* on high res. screens.
+You may also increase the image display window size factor by editing the next *final&nbsp;&nbsp;int&nbsp;&nbsp;SF=2;* line to *=3;* or *=4;* on high res. screens.

-Both Processing 4.2 and 4.3 have been tested successfully.

 The sensorCAM Processing 4 monitor accepts commands **W, X, Y** & **Z** which allow one to nominate a “strip” or subsection to image. e.g. **Z80 X240 Y** will update the last quarter image(columns 240-319) of the 240x320 pixels in 4 seconds.
 This shortcut method enables, for example, comparison of quarter images under different lighting conditions by using different **X** values.
 Similarly **W60 Y120**  will produce a quarter image from row 120.
 Each part image is pasted over previous images.
 Each new image appears more quickly if only a subsection is specified this way.
 The next image can be flipped Vertically(y) and Horizontally(x) by using **V** &/or **H** before capture.
 The **Figure 5** image used  **V H Y60**  The values for V, H, W, X & Z are remembered for subsequent '**Yrrr**' commands so need not be repeated.
 **NOTE: Do not flip image before creating new sensors as cursor coordinates don't flip!**

 The image will have enabled sensors (b/s) boxed and identified by a (resistor) colour code.
 Left bar is bank# and right bar is sensor#.
 Combined, they give the bsNo.
-If two sensors have the same coordinates, the colour code will be for the highest bsNo. **N.B.** Only sensors below maxSensors will be boxed.
+If two sensors have the same coordinates, the colour code will be for the highest bsNo. **N.B.** Only sensors below _maxSensors_ will appear boxed.
 Note the ‘**H**’ command will REVERSE the coding from b/s to s/b.
 (The resistor colour code is 0:black 1=brown 2=red 3=orange 4=yellow 5=green 6=blue 7=violet 8=grey 9=white)

 #### PROCESSING4 command summary: